These sweet potatoes!!

 9. Let cool slightly and eat.

-For savory: drizzle unrefined coconut oil
+For savory: drizzle unrefined coconut oil, cayenne pepper and some sea salt

 – *You may need to cook for more/less time depending on how many sweet potatoes you’re using, as well as the thickness of the fries.

--**You can probably skip the low broiler step and just bake for less time on the high broiler, but I do recommend keeping a careful eye as baking on high broiler can cause foods to burn swiftly.
+-**You can probably skip the low broiler step and just bake for less time on the high broiler, but I do recommend keeping a careful eye as baking on high broiler can cause foods to burn quickly.

 -***The cooking times listed are subjective guidelines, you just want to be able to soften the fries at 350, then get a nice burnt edge in the broiler step.
 Experiment.